keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ### 1. SQL Injection & Cross Site Scripting Mitigation

-Use the SQL injection, cross-site scripting, as well as string and regex matching conditions to build rules that mitigate injection attacks and cross site scripting attacks.
+Use the SQL injection, cross-site scripting, as well as string and regex matching to build rules that mitigate injection attacks and cross site scripting attacks.

 Consider the following: